the-modem-distro/pinephone_modem_sdk/README.md

 Next steps:
- 1. RingIn: Check with latest builds of Mobian, UBPorts and pmOS if Ring In is working and it's just my install
- 2. Check power management.
+ 1. Check power management.
 If you have GPS + DATA it gets quite hot
- 3. Cleanup as many blobs as possible (take out all that isn't really required)
+ 2. Cleanup as many blobs as possible (take out all that isn't really required)
- 4. Another cleaning in the device tree and unnecessary kernel drivers would be welcome
+ 3. Another cleaning in the device tree and unnecessary kernel drivers would be welcome

 NOTES:
 Inside meta-qcom there are 3 proprietary recipes: